h-dzeba/GA_projects/Project_Reddit/README.md

 For centuries, historians have done the bulk of their work in the field.
 Be it an archaeological excavation on a remote location or arduous sifting through old documents in city archives, historians have seldom made a revolutionary new discovery just by sitting in their offices and pondering the times past.

-That has all changed over the past few decades as more and more research has been published online - from a detailed list of pottery found during an archaeological dig, to a groundbreaking new research articles shedding light on previously unknown aspects of life and times long ago, and even to those dusty old archival texts, they have all, slowly but surely, found their way on to the World Wide Web.
+That has all changed over the past few decades as more and more research has been published online - from a detailed list of pottery found during an archaeological dig, to a groundbreaking new research article shedding light on previously unknown aspects of life and times long ago, and even to those dusty old archival texts, they have all, slowly but surely, found their way on to the World Wide Web.

 With such a vast array of historical information at their fingertips, historians are no longer able to rely on simple browser search techniques to find the relevant content.
 As a result, a top university has hired us to build a machine learning model which can perform that search for them, both for history, as well as, down the road, for other academic departments.